 A third party will have access to the database only where strictly necessary for server maintenance or development and only of the duration of the project.
 We take your privacy very seriously and actively take steps to ensure access is providing securely.

-The names and email addresses of the SGS members will be used just to provide them information about SGS-related activities, and will not be made available for any other purpose or to any other party.
+The names and email addresses of the SGS members and of the SGS mailing list members will be used to provide them information about SGS-related activities, and will not be made available for any other purpose or to any other party.

 The authors’ twitter account, the name of the research Lab, company or school and the webpage will be cited in tweets about their presentation.
 As said above, all this information is not mandatory to be provided.
 The emails about the conference organization might be adapted depending on the field of employment of the attendees.
 All this non-mandatory information will also be used to produce anonymous statistics for the SGS and the GALA conference organizers.